An airline card for businesses that spend big on gas, dining, office supplies and United flights.

 With the United MileagePlus® Explorer Business Card, you’ll earn miles you can redeem for United flights.
 If you want rewards you can use for general travel, consider the Ink Business Preferred℠ credit card, Business Platinum Card® from American Express and Spark® Miles for Business.
 Each offers rewards you can redeem for flights, hotels, car rentals and more.

 You want cash back.

-Look into the Ink Business Cash℠ credit card, which offers up to 5% cash back in select business categories.
+Look into the Ink Business Cash℠ credit card, which offers up to 5% cash back in select business categories on up to $25,000 in combined purchases each year, then 1%.
 Also, consider the Spark® Cash Select for Business, which offers 1.5% cash back on all purchases.

 You don’t fly with United.